Creative Team

 Set Design

 RODNEY DOBBS (Set Designer) has been actively involved in the Dallas Theatre scene since 1978.
-He co-founded the Pocket Sandwich Theatre with Joe Dickinson in 1980 and is still active there as Artistic Director and Resident Set Designer.
+He co-founded the Pocket Sandwich Theatre with Joe Dickinson in 1980 and retired from there as Artistic Director and Resident Set Designer in 2021.
 He has done hundreds of set designs for theatres all over the metroplex and been nominated for several scenic design awards and even won a couple of them!
-From 1995 until 2009, he taught Technical Theatre at Greenhill School and has since also taught as an adjunct at local colleges.
-Like all of us, he did very little work during the Pandemic, but is happy to be back working now!
-Recent and coming set designs include: “9 to 5” for Garland Summer Musicals; “A Gentleman’s Guide to Love and Murder” at Theatre Frisco ; “Erma Bombeck: At Wit’s End” for Irving Mainstage; “London Suite” for Garage Door Theater and “Drac in the Saddle Again” at Pocket Sandwich Theatre.
-Rodney is very pleased to have this opportunity to work on The Spectacular Follies.
+From 1995 until 2009, he taught Technical Theatre at Greenhill School and has since also taught as an adjunct at 2 local colleges.
+Recent and upcoming set designs include: “Catch Me if You Can” for Garland Summer Musicals; “They’re Playing our Song” at Theatre Frisco and “Seussical” for Garage Door Theater in Pilot Point, which he also directed.
+Rodney is very pleased to have yet another opportunity to work on “The Spectacular Follies.”

 Neil Mowles